To create an entitlement in vRealize Automation, administrators specify a business group and the service that corresponds to that group.

-- On the Details tab, supply a name, and in the Status list, select Active.
+- On the Details tab, enter a name and, in the Status list, select Active.

-- In the Users & Groups field, specify users from the delegated administrators business group, and click Next.
+- In the Users & Groups text box, specify users from the delegated administrators business group and click Next.

-- On the Items & Approvals tab, click the Add (+) icon for Entitled Services and select the delegated administrator service that you created earlier.
+- On the Items & Approvals tab, click the Add (+) icon for Entitled Services and select the delegated administrator service that you created.

 - Click Add.

-- Repeat the step to create an entitlement for end users.
+- To create an entitlement for end users, repeat the previous step.

 What to do next

-Bind the Horizon vRealize Orchestrator plug-in workflows to pods and pools.
+Bind the vRealize Orchestrator Plug-in for Horizon workflows to pods and pools.